Rational lines on smooth cubic surfaces: Introduction

 \subsection{Acknowledgements}

-We thank Kirsten Wickelgren for her help and support.
-We also thank Ronno Das, Igor Dolgachev, Viatcheslav Kharlamov, Antonio Lerario, Dan Loughran, Jean-Pierre Serre, and Ravi Vakil for helpful correspondence.
-We are especially indebted to JWP Hirschfeld and Serre for bringing Segre's result~\cite{Seg49} to our attention, as well as to Serre for several enlightening discussions.
+We thank Kirsten Wickelgren for her advice and support, as well as Alex Betts, Ronno Das, Igor Dolgachev, Enis Kaya, Viatcheslav Kharlamov, Aaron Landesman, Antonio Lerario, Dan Loughran, Jean-Pierre Serre, and Ravi Vakil for their helpful correspondence.
+We also thank the anonymous referee whose thorough feedback encouraged us to rewrite this article.
+We are especially indebted to J.W.P.
+Hirschfeld and J.-P. Serre for bringing Segre's result~\cite{Seg49} to our attention, to J.-P. Serre for several enlightening discussions, and to Sam Streeter for catching a serious error in a previous version of this article.
+We thank the anonymous referee whose thorough feedback inspired us to strengthen our results and rewrite this article.
+The author received support from an NSF MSPRF grant (DMS-2202825) and Kirsten Wickelgren's NSF CAREER grant (DMS-1552730).